WolfieEngine/CSE380-HW3-S23-SOLUTION/README.md

 - When the hero's health hits zero, your sprite should play it's `DYING` animation if it's not already playing
 - After the hero's death animation has played, your sprite should play it's `DEATH` animation.

-## Part 2 - Playing Sound Effects
+## Part 2 - Creating and Playing Sound Effects
+In this assignment, you will have to create and play your own sound effect and level music.
+You may use whatever software you'd like to create your sound effect and level music.
+Last year, I believe we recommended [Audacity](https://www.audacityteam.org/) and [Chiptone](https://sfbgames.itch.io/chiptone)

-In this assignment, you should create a custom jump sound effect for your player/hero sprite and some custom level music for the second level, `HW3Level2`.
-You'll have to use Wolfie2d's audio system to play these custom sound effects and level music.
-Interfacing with Wolfie2d's sound system can be done via the EventQueue.
+In order to play your custom sound effects in Wolfie2d, you will have to interface with Wolfie2d's sound system.
+Interfacing with the sound system can be done via the EventQueue.
 The types of events and the data associated with them are shown below.
 ```typescript
 enum GameEventType {